 - Find out more about travel insurance with the CHOICE travel insurance buying guide.

-- Understand how the Government can and can't help Australians overseas - read the Consular Services Charter.
+- Understand how the Government may be able to help Australians overseas.
+Read the Consular Services Charter.